Heisenberg815/haskell-sightseeing/README.md

 In this repository, I propose solutions for the assignements of the excellent [cis-194](http://www.seas.upenn.edu/~cis194/spring13/) Haskell course.

-This is currently a work in progress, only the first two homeworks are completed.
+This is currently a work in progress, only the homeworks 1, 2, 3 are completed.

 PS: The optional exercices won't be tackled (at least not at first).